A morning of firsts as Kerala’s schools reopen

 With fresh hopes and nervous excitement, parents walked their children through school gates.
 They adjusted collars one last time, tightened ponytails, checked bags again, and held on to tiny fingers a little longer than usual before finally letting go.

-According to official figures, more than 42 lakh students attended classes across the state, including over three lakh children entering Class 1.
+According to official figures, more than 42 lakh students attended classes across the state, including over 3.14 lakh children entering Class 1 for the very first time.

 For many of them, the day was a rush of emotions arriving all at once.
 Some looked around with wide, curious eyes, trying to make sense of crowded corridors and the sea of unfamiliar faces around them.